Become a Licensed Phlebotomy Technician (CPT-1)!

 “If you’re looking for a fast and fun program that will change your life, check out BAMA Institute.” – Harpreet S., BAMA Graduate

 Every BAMA Institute graduate has lifetime access to Career Services.
 As BAMA Institute is a local Bay Area school, not a national chain, we have strong and established ties within the medical community that allow us to contribute in every way possible to our student’s success.
 For example, we regularly have Phlebotomy employers to visit our San Francisco and San Jose campuses to meet and interview our graduates for open job positions and also speak with our current students about the skills and attributes needed to work as a Phlebotomist.
 Although employment is not guaranteed, and no school should make that guarantee, BAMA Institute makes it a priority to provide our Phlebotomy graduates with the opportunity to develop long-lasting and upwardly mobile careers within the Bay Area healthcare industry.

 “I have good news to report.
 I’m now employed at Quest Diagnostics and IMS Paramed.
 I couldn’t have done it without Career Services and the employer spotlights you host.
 Thank you.” – Katherine L., BAMA Graduate.

 Where Do BAMA Institute Graduates Work?

-If you’re interested in learning more about Phlebotomy careers and exploring whether BAMA Institute is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about our Phlebotomy Program or Phlebotomy careers in general, fill out the form on this page to receive more information.